 UXtweak Card Sorting study example

-Now that you’ve seen how effective card sorting can be on actual real-life examples, let’s look into how you can set up a card sort using UXtweak’s free Card Sorting tool.
+You’ve seen how effective card sorting can be on actual real-life examples, let’s look into how you can set up a card sort using UXtweak’s free Card Sorting tool.

 The goal of this Card Sorting study was to define the content structure for an online parenting magazine and to organize all its useful articles on topics such as recommendations on buying baby clothes and healthy food advice from pediatricians into intuitive categories.